 2010 – 2015

-In 2008, the sensational purchase of DoubleClick by Google took place.
-Having acquired several computer companies, DoubleClick owned a unique set of mechanisms for advertising and collecting information about users.
-Plus had an advertising exchange.
-Therefore, having bought the company for 1 billion, Hellman & Friedman sold it to the interested Google for 3.
+In 2008, Google acquired DoubleClick.
+Having acquired several computer companies, DoubleClick owned a unique set of mechanisms for advertising and collecting user information.
+Plus, I had an advertising exchange.
+Therefore, having bought the company for 1 billion, Hellman & Friedman sold it to Google for 3 billion.

 Google only slightly redesigned the previous logo.
 But it immediately acquired several meanings.
 The double circle was brought forward, placing it in front of the words.
 Now the tandem was not only a symbol of a double click.
-He showed that the company’s products exist to unite: advertising and the Internet, sales and the Internet, sellers, and users, firms and advertisers.
-DoubleClick technologies help them work in pairs that are beneficial to both.
+He showed that the company’s products exist to unite: advertising and the Internet, sales and the Internet, sellers and users, firms and advertisers.
+DoubleClick technologies help them work in pairs that benefit both.

 The two-level inscription “doubleclick from Google,” where each part is written opposite its circle, broadcasts the idea of \u200b\u200bmerging DoubleClick and Google.

-The company name retained the lowercase letters but was merged into a single word, bringing back the feel of right-clicking speed.
+The company name retained lowercase letters but was merged into a single word, restoring the feel of right-clicking speed.
 The thin font looked like a web.
-The black color of the letters changed to green, symbolizing renewal.
+The black letters changed to green, symbolizing renewal.

 In general, the logo was pale and nondescript.
 He pointed to the submission to Google.
-DoubleClick’s position as part of a corporation and not a well-known stand-alone company.
+DoubleClick’s position within a corporation rather than as a well-known stand-alone company.

 2015 – 2018

-Google’s management company was reorganized and became part of Alphabet Inc. All brands related to the Internet which have become part of the new coalition have undergone a rebranding.
+Google’s management company was reorganized and became part of Alphabet Inc. All Internet-related brands that have joined the new coalition have undergone rebranding.

 The two circles on the DoubleClick emblem have been replaced with two intertwined hoops placed on the same level.
 They are a symbol of technology.
 Reminiscent of wedding rings with their idea of association.